dneff/ts2019-challenges/challanges/devops/docker-imaging/intermediate-challenge-1/story.md

 - Step 2: The dev made a typo.
 The app says 'Hello Wrlds'.
 Grab an editor, fix this in the `hello-worlds.py` and rebuild the image.
   `docker build -t "hello-worlds-python" .`

-The app builds succesfully again..However, it gathered and installed all the dependencies again.
+The app builds succesfully again.
+However, it gathered and installed all the dependencies again.
 This is frustrating, you don't want to have to do this everytime you fix typos!
 Maybe the guys on the internet had a point.
 Let's improve our image layers.

 So you read up on docker image layers.
 Apparently, each instruction in the Dockerfile (FROM, ADD, COPY, RUN) adds a new 'layer'.
 As long as the instruction or the file in the instruction (in case of COPY/ADD) doesn't change, there is no need to create that layer again.
 But, if it DOES change, all the layers created after the instruction need to be rebuilt as well.